 - Ask as many questions to the individual as possible.
 Scammers can slip-up and give conflicting information about their lives, proving that they are lying.

-- Do not send money to someone you met online but you have never met in person and who claims to be a service member of the U.S. Army.
+- Do not send money to someone you met on the Internet but you have never met in person and who claims to be a service member.

 We’ll check the soldier so you don’t become a victim

-Our expert private detectives can conduct a discreet investigation, uncovering background information regarding your online friend.
+Our expert private detectives can conduct a discreet investigation, uncovering background information regarding your virtual friend.
 We can detect if someone is scamming you or is telling the truth.

 Is the man real?
-Is he really in the Army?
+Is he really a deployed member of the troops?
 We are international experts in uncovering romance scams.

 Our services are affordable, giving you the upper hand in the dialogue with potential fraudsters.
 We can guarantee safety to you against catfishing.
 In this way, you avoid becoming a victim of fraud by military romance scammers.